Anukriti Gusain

+Anukriti Gusain (born 25 March 1994) is an Indian politician and social activist from Uttarakhand, affiliated with the Bharatiya Janata Party (BJP).
+She has been actively involved in politics, focusing on social welfare and community development in her home state.
+Initially contesting the Uttarakhand Legislative Assembly elections as a candidate of the Indian National Congress (INC), she later joined the BJP in April 2024, aligning with the party's vision for regional progress.
+Beyond her political engagements, Anukriti serves as the President of the Mahila Utthan Evam Bal Kalyan Sansthan, an NGO dedicated to women's empowerment and child welfare, through which she has implemented various skill development programs across Uttarakhand.

+She won the title of Femina Miss India Grand International 2017 at Femina Miss India 2017 pageant.

-Anukriti Gusain (born 25 March 1994) is a former Miss India Grand International and an active social worker.
-She was crowned Miss Asia Pacific World India 2014 and represented India at Miss Asia Pacific World 2014 and Bride of the World India 2013.
-She made a comeback to pageantry in 2017, when she won Femina Miss India Uttarakhand 2017 and represented India in miss grand international in Vietnam.
+She was previously crowned Miss India Asia Pacific World 2014 and represented India at Miss Asia Pacific World 2014.
+She made a comeback to pageantry in 2017, when she won Femina Miss India Uttarakhand 2017 and represented India in Miss Grand international in Vietnam.

 Early life and education

 Anukriti was born in Lansdowne of Pauri Garhwal district in north Indian state of Uttarakhand, She is from village Kandoli.
 She is the first of the three children of Uttam Singh Gusain and Narmada Devi.
 Anukriti has completed her schooling from Army Public School, Lansdowne.
 Then she graduated from DIT Dehradun pursued her Engineering from computer science.
 She unsuccessfully contested Uttarakhand Assembly election in 2022.